-How to Customize Your Peterbilt 379 with Aftermarket Parts (Within a Budget)
+How to Customize Your Peterbilt 379 on a Budget

-The Peterbilt 379 truck is an iconic, bold, and rugged-looking classic, beloved among owner-operators all over America.
+The Peterbilt 379 semi truck is an iconic, bold, and rugged-looking classic, beloved among owner-operators all over America.

 This truck model is renowned for its capacity to be customizable down to the last detail.